jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-part-4-refactoring-tools.md

 ### ReSharper Feature: Adjust (Solution) Namespaces

 I now had a few hundred extra files to deal with - all in the same folder.
 Next, I needed to structure the files as best as I could with a proper file/folder structure.
 This was manual work - but once all the files are in their proper place we still need to adjust all the namespaces for each type!

 ReSharper has that covered.
 Just run the "Adjust Namespaces" command on a specific project, file or the entire solution and the folder structure for each file will be automatically applied to the namespace of the file.
 Again, that saved me _at least_ a few days of work.

-This feature shines when doing high-level re-organization refactorings (i.e. file structure and folder structure changes).
+This feature shines when doing high-level re-organization refactoring (i.e. file structure and folder structure changes).

 From this real-life example, I was able to perform what otherwise would have taken weeks of work and get it done in a few days.
 Win!